wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 <img alt="winscp_wis2box-ftp_example" src="../../assets/img/winscp-example.png" width="400">

-Now enter the directory you created and you can copy your data-sample from your host-machine to trigger the wis2box data ingestion process.
+Now enter the directory you created and you can copy your data sample from your host machine to trigger the wis2box data ingest.

 Check your Grafana dashboard.